AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 >[!NOTE]
 >
 >Report delivery and push notifications on the mobile app are always disabled for the Preview Sandbox environment.
-Neither you nor the Workfront administrator can enable report delivery or push notifications for the mobile app when you access the Preview Sandbox environment.
+Neither you nor the [!DNL Workfront] administrator can enable report delivery or push notifications for the mobile app when you access the Preview Sandbox environment.
 >
 >For more information about report deliveries for the production environment, see [Report delivery overview](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md).
->

 ## Single Sign-On (SSO)

-If you are using SSO, work with our Customer Support team to ensure it is properly configured so that you can use your SSO credentials to log in to the Preview Sandbox.
-If your initial login fails, please contact your regular support contact or Workfront administrator for assistance.
+If you are using SSO, work with our Customer Support team to ensure it is properly configured so that you can use your SSO credentials to log in to the [!UICONTROL Preview] Sandbox.
+If your initial login fails, please contact your regular support contact or [!DNL Workfront] administrator for assistance.

 For more information about Single Sign-On, see [Overview of single sign-on in Adobe Workfront](../../../administration-and-setup/add-users/single-sign-on/sso-in-workfront.md).